Results 1 to 10 of 12

 08-04-2010, 06:30 PM #7

 Shaving arm hair is not something I would recommend.
 I believe it would come back thicker and perhaps darker eventually.
 That may be a myth but it was the general consensus from back when i was a youth 40 years ago.
 Also on the legs.
 I've gone with more than one gal who only shaved the calves and not the thighs for that very reason.
 Ask your Mom what she thinks about it and/or aunts and even grandparents.
-They have the benefit of some long experience.“Be kind, for everyone you meet is fighting a hard battle,” attributed to Ian Maclaren, circa1897
+They have the benefit of some long experience.Be careful how you treat people on your way up, you may meet them again on your way back down.

 08-04-2010, 07:11 PM #8